Configure Your Cloud Provider's Firewalls

 spec.loadBalancerSourceRanges.
 This field takes a list of IP CIDR ranges, which Kubernetes will use to configure firewall exceptions.

-This feature is currently supported on Google Compute Engine, Google Kubernetes Engine, AWS Elastic Kubernetes Service, and Azure Kubernetes Service.
+This feature is currently supported on Google Compute Engine, Google Kubernetes Engine, AWS Elastic Kubernetes Service, Azure Kubernetes Service, and IBM Cloud Kubernetes Service.
 This field will be ignored if the cloud provider does not support the feature.

 Assuming 10.0.0.0/8 is the internal subnet.
 In the following example, a load balancer will be created that is only accessible to cluster internal IPs.
 This will not allow clients from outside of your Kubernetes cluster to access the load balancer.